What is Petty Cash Management?

 It’s always a good idea to regularly review the use of petty cash to ensure the funds were used for the right things, and to let everyone in the company know that someone is keeping a close eye on this.

 At some companies, the custodian brings the vouchers or receipts to the company bookkeeper at the time funds are replenished.
 At other companies, this is part of the regular reconciliation process.
 Here’s a journal entry to record expenses when the funds are replenished:

 Memo: To record transactions paid with petty cash

 Alternatively, the expenses can be recorded as a credit to Petty Cash.
 In this case, the GL balance of Petty Cash should tie to the amount of cash in the lockbox.

 On a regular basis, the petty cash transactions and the amount of cash in the box need to be reconciled.
 We go into more detail about how to do that in our post here.
 How often?
 This depends on the volume of transactions.
 At a minimum, this should be done as part of the month-end close, but some companies may need to do this every week or two.
 Ideally, the total of petty cash vouchers or receipts + cash = float at all times.

 We’re moving towards a cashless society, so keeping cash on hand for small expenses is maybe not as necessary as it used to be.
 Some small businesses are substituting a prepaid company debit card, which limits spending and can be monitored online.
 Replenishment can be done with a simple transfer from the company bank account.
 Plus, using a prepaid debit card makes improper usage and theft much harder.
-Another positive is that reconciliation and recordkeeping is a snap.
+Account reconciliation software is another solution that simplifies the process of reconciliation and recordkeeping.
 Other companies use apps like Expensify as a means to reimburse employees for their out-of-pocket expenses.